 1. The Parent’s Financial Statement.
 This can be completed and submitted at the National Association of Independent Schools (NAIS) website.
 Kinkaid’s school code is 4416.
-The 2019-2020 application will be available in early November 2018.
+The 2020-2021 application will be available in fall 2019.

 If you own a business, you must complete the “Business/Farm Statement” on the SSS website.

-All parents who are separated, are divorced, have remarried or have never been married must each separately complete the Parent’s Financial Statement and provide a copy of their 2018 tax return.
+All parents who are separated, are divorced, have remarried or have never been married must each separately complete the Parent’s Financial Statement and provide the required wage and tax documents.

 Current families must re-apply annually for financial aid.
-The deadline for completing the Parent’s Financial Statement and providing the 2018 tax documents for current Kinkaid families is March 8, 2019.
+The deadline for completing the Parent’s Financial Statement and providing the 2018 tax documents and proof of 2019 income for current Kinkaid families is December 31, 2019.

 The School’s financial resources may limit both the number and size of Kinkaid’s financial aid grants.
 Timely application and attentiveness to the application procedures are essential.
 Late applications and supporting documents may not be considered by the Financial Aid Committee.

 For further information or questions, contact Meredith Van Ryder, 713-243-5084.

 In the administration of its financial aid program, The Kinkaid School adheres to the Principles of Good Practice of N.A.I.S. member schools: